protonemedia/inertia-vue-modal-poc/README.md

 To load this form into a modal, we don't want the sidear, footer and styling form the `form-panel` component.
 We want just the `form` itself!

-To accomplish this, we need to wrap the whole template into the `Modalable` component.
-The `is-modal` prop value comes from the `IsModalable` mixin that we need to add as well.

-The last step is to move the `form` out of the `app-layout` by using the `ToModal` component and `#toModal` template.
-The template goes below the `app-layout` (but still in `Modalable`!) and holds the form itself.
-The contents of this template will be shown in the modal.
-In the `app-layout` we need to add a `ToModal` component at the original position of the form.
-This way, the form is still at the right place when we visit this route *without* loading it into a modal.
+To accomplish this, you need to do three things:

+1. Add the `IsModalable` mixin to your component.
+2. Wrap your *whole* component into the `Modalable` component.
+3. Move the `form` to a seperate `#toModal` template and replace it with a `ToModal` component.

 ```vue
 <template>